Lemniscate-2525/30_Days_of_ML/Day18_Chest_X_RAY_Classification_Transfer_Learning/README.md

 One full forward pass through ResNet18.
 No gradient computation.
 Constant in $N$.

 Measured per-sample latency : **0.101 seconds** on CPU.
-On GPU (T4) this is sub-millisecond — the $O(1)$ forward pass does not bottleneck production inference pipelines regardless of model size.
+On GPU (T4) this is sub-millisecond; the $O(1)$ forward pass does not bottleneck production inference pipelines regardless of model size.

 ---